Mother Of 3 Accused Of Driving Drunk With Children In Car, Crashing SUV Into Home On Long Island

 BRENTWOOD, N.Y.
-(CBSNewYork) – A Long Island mother is accused of drunkenly driving a car with her three children inside and crashing into a house in Brentwood, CBS2’s Christina Fan reported Monday.
+(CBSNewYork) – A Long Island mother is accused of drunkenly driving a car with her three children inside and crashing into a house, CBS2’s Christina Fan reported Monday.

-You could hear screeching tires as the driver of an SUV lost control.
-The car nearly turned onto its side before it crashed into the corner of Angelica Reyes’ home.
+You could hear screeching tires followed by the panicked screams of children as the SUV they were in smashed into the side of a home in Brentwood.

+The driver, Ashley Thomas-Smith, 34, was the children’s intoxicated mother, according to police.

-“When I opened the camera in my phone to see, I just saw that the whole kitchen was down,” Reyes said.
+“When I opened the camera in my phone to see, I just saw that the whole kitchen was down,” said Angelica Reyes, who owns the damaged house

-Reyes and her family were at a friend’s house Sunday afternoon when their Nest camera detected motion on their driveway off Blue Jay Drive.
+Reyes and her family were at a friend’s house Sunday afternoon when their Nest camera detected movement on their driveway off Blue Jay Drive.

-They opened the app, saw the aftermath of debris scattered across their lawn and rushed home to find the silver Lincoln Navigator lodged in their kitchen with a driver and young passengers inside.
+She opened the app, saw the aftermath of debris scattered across their lawn and rushed home to find her kitchen obliterated.
+The silver Lincoln Navigator was lodged in her kitchen with the driver and young passengers inside.

 “She was stuck in the car for an hour because the fridge was stuck on her door,” Reyes said.

-Police said Ashley Thomas-Smith was driving under the influence with her three children – ages 4, 5 and 8 – in the backseat.
+Police said Thomas-Smith was driving under the influence with her three daughters – ages 4, 5 and 8 – in the backseat.

 Luckily, they all walked away with minor or no injuries.